Website Summer Search

-- CRITICAL CONSCIOUSNESS: Recognizes sociopolitical barriers and understands the systems of oppression that operate in day-to-day lives of stakeholders e.g. students/ participants, staff members, donors, community partners, alumni, volunteers.
-Applies critical thinking and takes action against the oppressive aspects of reality.
+CRITICAL CONSCIOUNESS: Recognizes sociopolitical barriers and understands the systems of oppression that operate in day-to-day lives of stakeholders e.g. students/participants, staff members, community partners, and alumni.
+Applies critical thinking and takes action against the oppressive aspects of reality

-- TECHNOLOGY SKILLS: Proficiency in using databases and Excel for data entry and management; experience using Salesforce or a similar student database is a plus.
+TECHNOLOGY SKILLS: Proficiency in meticulous data tracking and management; experience using Salesforce or a similar database is a plus.

 Summer Search requires all its staff be vaccinated against COVID-19.
 Employees who are unable to be vaccinated due to a medical reason or sincerely held religious objection may be able to qualify for an exemption, consistent with state and federal law.

 This is a non-exempt position with a starting pay rate of $56,456-60,968/year or $28.95-31.27/hr.
 Summer Search is committed to transparent, equitable compensation practices.
 Salaries are benchmarked using current market data and salary bands are created to demonstrate the growth potential within the band.
 Well-being, flexibility, and ongoing learning and development are pillars of our culture.
 We value our staff and are committed to creating an environment where every individual feels seen, heard and valued.
 Investments in our staff include:

 - Medical insurance with up to 90% employer contribution